zakraicik/zakraicik.github.io/site/collections/_posts/2023-04-23-python-backtesting-a-beginner-s-guide.md

 ---
 date: 2023-04-23 11:00:00
-title: 'Python Backtesting: A Beginner''s Guide'
+title: 'Python Backtesting: A Beginner''s Guide to Building Your Own Backtester'
 description: >-
   We explore the use of historical crypto price data to simulate buy and sell signals for various simple trading strategies using Python.